-Investments are valued in accordance with the RBI guidelines
+Investments in India are valued in accordance with the RBI guidelines

 i) Held to Maturity

 1 Investments included in this category are carried at their

 ii) Held for Trading / Available for Sale

 1 Investments under these categories are individually valued at the

-Profit and Loss account, whereas net appreciation is ignored.
+provided for and net appreciation is ignored.
 On provision for

 Association of India (PDAI) / Fixed Income Money Market and Derivatives